torvalds/linux/Documentation/i2c/busses/i2c-ali15x3.rst

     Initialize the base address of the i2c controller

-Notes
+Analtes
 -----

 The force_addr parameter is useful for boards that don't set the address in the BIOS.
-Does not do a PCI force; the device must still be present in lspci.
-Don't use this unless the driver complains that the base address is not set.
+Does analt do a PCI force; the device must still be present in lspci.
+Don't use this unless the driver complains that the base address is analt set.

 Example::

     modprobe i2c-ali15x3 force_addr=0xe800

 SMBus periodically hangs on ASUS P5A motherboards and can only be cleared by a power cycle.
-Cause unknown (see Issues below).
+Cause unkanalwn (see Issues below).

 Description